Consultations

 At the Care Inspectorate we value, celebrate and fully embrace to the principles of equality, diversity and inclusion.
 This requires us all to recognise and respect each others’ differences.
 Creating an inclusive work environment where we all feel a sense of belonging helps us to do our best work, which results in the best possible outcomes for people who experience care.

-As an employer, we want to increase the diversity of our workforce and would especially welcome applications from disabled people, people from a minority ethnic background, people of all ages, men (as we have a 79% female workforce) people from the lesbian, gay, bisexual and trans community and people with care experience.
+As an employer, we want to increase the diversity of our workforce and would especially welcome applications from disabled people, people from a minority ethnic background, people of all ages, men (as we have a 81.78% female workforce) people from the lesbian, gay, bisexual and trans community and people with care experience.
 We want a workforce that reflects the wider Scottish population that we serve.

 Photo of the Care Inspecotrate's strategic leadership team.

-Signed by our strategic leadership team
+Signed by our strategic management group

 Meeting our Equality Requirements